mjsouthcott/safety-zone/README.md

 MIT License

-Copyright (c) 2020 Matthew James Southcott
+Copyright (c) 2020-2021 Matthew James Southcott and [Contributors](https://github.com/mjsouthcott/safety-zone/graphs/contributors).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal